Published April 2, 2021 / Updated October 29, 2021

-Send vawa to 50409, and join others in signing a petition addressed to the Senate urging your legislator to protect the women in hers or his life by voting to reauthorize the Violence Against Women Act.
+Join your fellow Resistbot members in signing a petition addressed to the Senate urging your legislator to protect the women in her or his life by voting to reauthorize the Violence Against Women Act.

 Or to write a letter of your own, text senate to 50409 and remind your legislator that they too have women in their life who have been abused and the Act is meant to protect them as well.